 - You’ll soon be enrolled in Medicare and need coverage to bridge the gap until your Medicare coverage takes effect.

 - You’re not eligible for Medicaid or a premium subsidy for an ACA-compliant plan.
-Even with the American Rescue Plan’s expansion of premium subsidies through 2022, there are still some people who don’t qualify for subsidies.
-They include people who are caught in the ACA’s family glitch, as well as undocumented immigrants who are not eligible to enroll through the marketplace/exchange.
+Even with the American Rescue Plan’s expansion of premium subsidies (through 2025), there are still some people who don’t qualify for subsidies.
+They include people for whom the “family glitch” fix still doesn’t result in affordable coverage, as well as undocumented immigrants who are not eligible to enroll through the marketplace/exchange.
 (You do not need to be a U.S. citizen to enroll in a subsidized plan through the exchange, but you do need to be lawfully present in the U.S.)

 The Kentucky Department of Insurance published Bulletin 2018-02 in October 2018, clarifying the state’s regulations for short-term health plans.
 The bulletin notes that the new federal rules are applicable in Kentucky, so short-term plans can have initial terms of up to 364 days and total duration, including renewals, of up to 36 months.
 The bulletin also reminds insurers that all short-term plans must include a disclosure to alert consumers of the fact that the coverage is not compliant with the ACA.